kobe0525/My-Semester-Projects/README.md

 #CreateTask (2).py: This code was my Create Task for AP Comp Sci Principles.
 It helps recommend a college Major based on Salry, unemployment rate, and Category.

+#Magin8Ball (2).py: This code is a magic 8 ball and you can enter a questions and it gives you a random response.

 #NumGueser.py :This code is for a number guessing game that has 3 different difficulties and gives you 3 guesses or else you lose.

 #multipleicationQuiz (1).py :This code is to generate multipliation questions and has 3 different levels easy.medium,hard.
 You can chooses how many questions